dawki river

 You can find a bus from the Shillong government bus station for about 200 Rupees.
 The bus takes you to Dawki village, from where you can walk to Shnongpdeng or take a taxi.
 You can also do a boat ride from where your bus will drop you to Shnongpdeng village.

-If, however, you have missed the bus, or staying far from the Shillong government bus station, you can catch a shared taxi from the police bazaar or from the private bus station in Shillong.
+If, however, you have missed the bus, or staying far from the Shillong government bus station, you can catch a shared taxi from the police bazaar or the private bus station in Shillong.
 A shared taxi may cost around 500 Rupees per person.

 If you hire a motorcycle, you don’t need to pay any green tax or toll taxes on the way.
 If, however, you rent a car, you may end up spending a little in taxes too.